TWUOnline/ldrs591/_pages/unit-1-learning-activities.md

  	<li>Pfeffer, J. &amp; Sutton, R. I. (2006).
 Evidence-based management. <em>Harvard Business Review</em>.
 Retrieved from <b><a href="https://hbr.org/2006/01/evidence-based-management">https://hbr.org/2006/01/evidence-based-management</a></b></li>
 </ul>
 </li>
- 	<li>In this learning activity, you will create a new blog post (250-500 words) where you discuss the following questions:
+ 	<li>In your reflective learning journal, discuss the following questions:
 <ul>
  	<li>How did the authors of the articles conceptualize evidence-based decisions?</li>
  	<li>What is considered as "evidence"?</li>
- 	<li>In your own words, why is evidence-based decision-making important in leadership?</li>
+ 	<li>In your own words, why is evidence-based decision-making important in leadership.</li>
- 	<li>Close with one question that invites further comment and discussion.</li>
 </ul>
 </li>
 </ul>
 <ul>
- 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.</li>
+ 	<li>Note that these questions make up Part 3 of your Blog assignment for this unit.
+See Unit 1 Assessment for more details.</li>
 </ul>
 &nbsp;
 <h3>Unit 1 Summary</h3>